UFMG-Autobotz/Autobotz-Simulator/script/README.md

+> This directory contains scripts that make it easier to use Gazebo

 # Scripts to rule them all

 These scripts are inspired by the [normalized script pattern that GitHub uses in its projects](https://githubengineering.com/scripts-to-rule-them-all/).